 (In Progress)

 My dissertation attempts to characterize, provide the grounds of, and explain the ways in which certain beings matter morally.
 Although mattering morally is often captured with the concept of moral status, my analysis is framed primarily in terms of value.
 One finding is that this value is best characterized as essential value: the value a being has in virtue of its essential properties.
 Pursuing this approach, I develop an account of the value of human beings that is based on an account of our human essence.
-I then expand this framework to consider the value of other beings, arguing that while all material beings have non-instrumental essential value, there are different degrees and types of this value, grounded in differences between the essences of different types of beings.
+I then expand this framework to consider the value of other beings, arguing that while all material beings have non-instrumental essential value, there are different degrees and kinds of this value, grounded in differences between the essences of different kinds of beings.

 Independent papers in progress stemming from my dissertation work: